 This was the highlight of our trip to Aruba, and is a must, on any visit to the island, just make sure you bring a long sleeved t-shirt, because it actually got a bit chilly.

 Bon Bini means "welcome" in Papiamento.
 It's kind of funny that we were seeing the "welcome" festival on our last night, but that's the way our schedule played out.
 I'm actually glad, because it was a spectacular ending, to our trip.

 The festival has been held at Fort Zoutman, every Tuesday night, for the past 25 years, except during the 3 weeks around Christmas and New Years.
 It's not really a festival, but rather a culture show, which showcases the island's festivals.
 It was designed as a way to welcome visitors to the island, and showcase some of the island's history, customs, and holidays, through music and dance.

 There is an M.C. who goes through the Aruban calendar, highlighting important dates and cultural events.
 He will explain the event, then it will either be accompanied by a song, or traditional dance, which the M.C. explains as well.
-They start with Christmas, and end with Carnival, the highlight of the show, and there are live musicians that play for the dancers.
+They start with New Year, and end with Carnival, the highlight of the show, and there are live musicians that play for the dancers.
 The M.C. also squeezes in some poetry, and a Papiamento language lesson.